lorint/brick/README.md

-A few other gems are auto-recognised in order to support data types such as [pg_ltree](https://github.com/sjke/pg_ltree) for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, and [ActiveUUID](https://github.com/jashmenn/activeuuid) in order to use uuids with a non-Postgres database.
+A few other gems are auto-recognised in order to support data types such as [pg_ltree](https://github.com/sjke/pg_ltree) for hierarchical data sets in Postgres, [RGeo](https://github.com/rgeo/rgeo) for spatial and geolocation data types, [oracle_enhanced adapter](https://github.com/rsim/oracle-enhanced) for Oracle databases, and [ActiveUUID](https://github.com/jashmenn/activeuuid) in order to use uuids with MySQL or Sqlite databases.

 ### 1.b.
 Installation